 Released in 1993 this rock solid reverb sits in almost every live-rack for over decades now.

-The IR set includes the favorite presets like Big Snare and Bamboo room.
+The IR set includes the favourite presets like Big Snare and Bamboo room.

 With its 44.1 kHz sampling rate and 20bit depth this unit sounds surprisingly clean.